cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/0.DS/2019-08-25-7-DS-Basic1-PriorityQueues.md

 take advantage of the logarithmic nature of the binary tree
 - In order to guarantee logarithmic performance, we must keep our tree balanced.
 - A balanced binary tree has roughly the same number of nodes in the left and right subtrees of the root.
-- keep the tree balanced by creating a <font color=red> complete binary tree </font>.
+- keep the tree balanced by creating a <font color=OrangeRed> complete binary tree </font>.
   - A complete binary tree is a tree in which each level has all of its nodes.
   - The exception to this is the bottom level of the tree, which we fill in from left to right.